The ceremonies take place as an in-person event in 2023. They are also livestreamed.

 Stanley Park on Remembrance Day

-The Remembrance Day event in Stanley Park is held at the Japanese-Canadian War Memorial which is located sort of between the Stanley Park miniature train venue, the Vancouver Aquarium and Lumberman’s Arch.
+The Remembrance Day event in Stanley Park is held at the Japanese-Canadian War Memorial.
+It’s in the vicinity between the Stanley Park miniature train venue, the Vancouver Aquarium and Lumberman’s Arch.

-The ceremony in Stanley Park is open to the public and has a special focus on remembering the sacrifices of Japanese-Canadians who have fought for Canada, including in the First World War and Korean War.
+The ceremony in Stanley Park has a special focus on remembering the sacrifices of Japanese-Canadians who have fought for Canada, including in the First World War and Korean War.

 TIP #1: The Stanley Park ceremony is a small event, which means there aren’t big crowds and it’s pretty easy to see everything that’s going on.
 Consequently, you don’t have to arrive way in advance to get a good spot.

 TIP #2: There is ample parking in Stanley Park including near the miniature railway, along Pipeline Road, at the Aquarium and by Lumberman’s Arch.
-Just don’t forget to pay for the parking.
+Just don’t forget to pay for your parking.

 TIP #3: Combine your trip to the Remembrance Day ceremony with a visit to other parts of Stanley Park.
 The Vancouver Aquarium is a popular attraction, the seawall is close by and there’s just so much to explore!

-For a list of other similar (and larger) events at other venues click Remembrance Day Events in Metro Vancouver.
+To see a list of other similar (and larger) events at other venues, click Remembrance Day Events in Metro Vancouver.